MasterGrant137/Erudite/frontend/z-files/kanban_tasks.md

 CONSIDER on SongPage, taking away useParams and putting in song.title, try using useSelector earlier that useEffects

-BEWARE shared state between mySong and Top Songs, may have been a rendering abnormality but I saw one song go to the front of the list of topSongs when I switched pages, couldn't recreate
+Implement validations for add song and viable pages

 Don’t forget to remove the limit on your /my-songs route when you finish testing Change emoji for drop down since home isn’t even one of the options, some navigation emoji

+- BEWARE shared state between mySong and Top Songs, may have been a rendering abnormality but I saw one song go to the front of the list of topSongs when I switched pages, couldn't recreate

 - custom context menu should freeze the screen like the default one
 - make the title Erudite sticky at the top, especially for MySongs page